TheRemjx01/salesforce-ngJS-boilerplate/README.md

 # Salesforce-AngularJS-Boilerplate
-## A AngularJS SPA Application Boilerplate for Salesforce Developer
+## An AngularJS SPA Application Boilerplate for Salesforce Developer
 ### Concept
 To develop Salesforce in the moderm web development - SPA.
 Run fast, efficiently.
 No reload at all.